-If you have done all the preceding steps have and the customer is still not paying, it is time to instruct a professional debt collection agency.
+If you have done all the preceding steps and the customer still hasn’t made payment within 30 days, it is time to instruct a professional debt collection agency.

 An agency will be able to take the appropriate steps to recover the money that you are owed.